Group Testing: An Information Theory Perspective: Applications of group testing

 \paragraph{Search problems}

 Du and Hwang \cite[Part IV]{du-hwang} give an extensive review of applications of group testing to a variety of search problems, including the famous problem of finding a counterfeit coin and membership problems.
 This can be seen as a generalization of group testing; a significant early contribution to establish order-optimal performance was made by Erd\H{o}s and R\'{e}nyi \cite{erdos-renyi}.
+Further search problems related to group testing include locating targets via region queries \cite{Kaspi2015}, `20 questions' problems \cite[Section 6.2]{zhou2025twenty}, and finding similar items in high-dimensional spaces \cite{shi}.

 \paragraph{Sparse inference and learning}